 Rapeseed for August delivery climbed 0.3 percent to 477.75 euros ($617.92) a ton on NYSE Liffe in Paris, heading for a third straight gain.
 The contract is up 18 percent this year as a cold snap in February hurt crops in Europe.

-Corn prices slumped 2.5 percent yesterday, the biggest drop since May 2, after Global Weather Monitoring said beneficial conditions will boost planting and crop growth in parts of the U.S. Wheat dropped 2.4 percent, also the most since May 2, on speculation a U.S. Department of Agriculture report today will show domestic stockpiles have increased.
+Corn for July delivery gained 0.7 percent to $6.115 a bushel in Chicago.
+The grain slumped 2.5 percent yesterday, the most since May 2, after Global Weather Monitoring said beneficial conditions will boost planting and crop growth in parts of the U.S. The U.S. may harvest a record 14.395 billion bushels of corn, according to a Bloomberg News survey.